Monitoring, Debugging, and Troubleshooting

 Command Line

-If there is only a single process running over VMA, it is not necessary to use the –p option, since vma_stats will automatically recognize the process.
+If there is only a single process running over XLIO, it is not necessary to use the –p option, since xlio_stats will automatically recognize the process.

 Output

-If no process with a suitable pid is running over the VMA, the output is:
+If no process with a suitable pid is running over the XLIO, the output is:

 If an appropriate process was found, the output is: